Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 *   A Place of Greater Safety, by Hilary Mantel
 *   So Good They Can't Ignore You, by Cal Newport
 *   Black Box Thinking, by Matthew Syed
+*   True Names, by Vernor Vinge
+*   Diaspora, by Greg Egan
+*   Accelerando, by Charles Stross

 # Read some of and then put down